Residual energy in weakly compressible turbulence with a mean guide field: Discussion

-Modeling the Solar wind turbulence is beyond the scope of this manuscript, but our numerical results reproduced several key properties.
-It is therefore tempting to discuss the implications of our simulations for Solar wind turbulence.
-We emphasize the characteristics of kinetically-dominated turbulence and identify where it can occur.
+Modeling the solar wind turbulence is beyond the scope of this manuscript, but our numerical results reproduce several key properties.
+It is therefore tempting to discuss the implications of our simulations for solar wind turbulence.
+We emphasize the characteristics of kinetically dominated turbulence and identify where it can occur.

-In situ measurements suggest that Solar wind turbulence is, on average, dominated by Alfv\'enic interactions.
+In situ measurements suggest that solar wind turbulence is, on average, dominated by Alfv\'enic interactions.
 Some key characteristics include: 1) \alfvenratio\ $\approx 0.5$ \citep{tu_marsch_1995.book.waves.structures.solar.wind}; 2) power spectra with scalings approximately equal to -3/2 \citep{podesta_2007.spectral.exponents}; and 3) locally imbalanced fluctuations \citep{sioulas_2025.alfven.damping}.

-Solar wind turbulence properties vary significantly across scales and environments in interplanetary space. \alfvenratio\ decreases from greater to less than unity with the heliocentric distance and frequency \citep[e.g.,][]{tu_marsch_1995.book.waves.structures.solar.wind,podesta_2007.spectral.exponents}.
+Solar wind turbulence properties vary significantly across scales and environments in interplanetary space. \alfvenratio\ decreases from greater then unity to less than unity with the heliocentric distance and frequency \citep[e.g.,][]{tu_marsch_1995.book.waves.structures.solar.wind,podesta_2007.spectral.exponents}.
 Additionally, the power spectrum scaling is not constant: it transitions from -1 to -3/2 with increasing frequency \citep{mondal_2025.1/f.two.subinertial.ranges}.